 Playing Sports with Braces

-Braces don’t have to disrupt your life.
+Braces don’t have to disrupt your life, you can enjoy everything as normal as before when you start you life with braces.
 You will still be able to play sports or pursue your ordinary activities while undergoing orthodontic treatment.
-It is recommended that you wear a mouthguard while playing sports.
+It is recommended that you wear a mouth guard while playing sports.
 This will help you protect your teeth and your appliance.
-Consult your orthodontist if you need help finding the right mouthguard for the best overall protection.
+Consult your orthodontist if you need help finding the right mouth guard for the best overall protection.